 I worked in another quick project, the last one for the year.
 I covered up the side of the deck that faces the road, to hide our new wood collection.
 This project has been on my possible list for a while and turned out so much better than I expected.
 The most time consuming part was painting the wooden boards – putting them up was easy (right, Pieter?).
 And while I was busy with the final touchups, Pieter completed his trash to treasure project and turned his old grill into a nifty outdoor grill table.

 My family decided to go ahead and have my parents travel from South Africa to Atlanta for the holidays.
-Not a light decision to make in the middle of a worldwide pandemic but much needed for my mom and for me.
+Not a light decision to make in the middle of a worldwide pandemic but much needed for me and my parents.
 They already had valid passports and tourist visas and it felt like a good opportunity to spend time together.
 For the first time in many, many years, they were here when Sidney turned 18 and two weeks later for Christmas.
 They will also be here when Simon turns 19 (!) in January.

 Overall a much quieter trip than their 2016 version, but we are trying to stay safe and away from crowded places and large groups of people.
 Just being able to have them with us at home has been a great privilege.

-And here we are excitedly waiting for 2021 to arrive.
+And here we are in Hilton Head, NC excitedly waiting for 2021 to arrive.
+Nothing like a quick trip to the beach to ring in the new year.
 Let’s hope for good health and many new projects in the new year!
 Cheers!